nestorivanmo/MachineLearning/4-NeuralNetworks/README.md

 ### Model Representation I

 The idea is to understand how to represent a neural network.
-Neural networks were developed as simulating neurons or networs of neurons in the brain.
+Neural networks were developed as simulating neurons or networks of neurons in the brain.
 Basically a neuron has input wires called dendrites which receive inputs from other neurons.
 It has a body that process the information and an output wire that is used to send signals to other neurons.

 > A neuron is a computational unit that gets a number of inputs through its input wires and does some computation and then it sends outputs via its axon to other nodes or other neurons in the brain.